 The Department of English offers several scholarships for students.
 Please note that awards are dependent upon funding levels and may not be offered every year.
 To apply for scholarships, visit ECUAWards.
 (Note that the Halberg, O'Neal, and Farr awards have separate application processes.
 See below for details.)

-Many National and International Scholarships also are available to East Carolina students.
+Many National and International Scholarships also are available to you as an ECU student.

 If you are a Graduate student and want more information about Graduate scholarships, visit the graduate Assistantships and Awards page.